Learning Goals

 - Develop the ability to hear, identify, and work conceptually with elements of music such as rhythm, melody, harmony, timbre, texture, and form.

-- Hone skills in basic music composition.
+- Hone skills in basic music writing, creation, and composition.

 - Expand their skill level in researching and writing critically about music.